kenzasam/AvianFluInfo/faq.md

   * Fff
 * I found (a) dead animal(s).
 What do I do?
   * Do not touch the animal
   * If you find dead animals:
-    * Colorado: Notify your local Colorado Parks and Wildlife office if you find three or more dead wild birds in a specific area within two weeks, or if you find sick or dead mammals.

 ## For researchers and the scientific community